Q. I've seen lower prices elsewhere. Why do you cost more?

 A. If you've been

-served with divorce papers, you need to call us right away.
+served with divorce papers, you need to contact us right away.
 There are time

 limits to respond, and if you fail to meet the deadline, your spouse may be